trallard/airflow-tutorial/source/first-airflow.md

 ### Pre-requisites

-The following prerrequisites are needed:
+The following prerequisites are needed:

 - Libraries detailed in the Setting up section (either via conda or pipenv)
-- mysql installed
+- MySQL installed
 - text editor
 - command line